android-rcs/rcsjta/DevEnv.md

 From Eclipse, create a new project from existing source code and select the folder /core of your branch.

+# Build the Media player library #

+From Eclipse, create a new project from existing source code and select the folder /mediaplayer of your branch.

 # Build the RI application #

-From a console, build the RCS API library (rcs\_api.jar) via the command line:
+From a console, build the RCS API library and the media player library used by the Video sharing service.
+Via the command line in the folder /RI, enter:
-> _ant api_ (the produced JAR file is automatically added to the RI app and samples)

-Build the media player used by the Video sharing service, see next chapter.
+> _ant -f build-local.xml libs_ (rcs\_api.jar and rcs\_media.jar + .so codecs libs are produced in the directory ./libs)

 From Eclipse, create a new project from existing source code and select the folder /RI of your branch.

-# Build the Media player library #
+# Build the RCS core control application #

+From a console, build the RCS API library and connection manager library via the command line in the /tools/core_control folder:
+> _ant -f build-local.xml libs_ (rcs\_api.jar and rcs\_cnx.jar are produced in the directory ./libs)

-From Eclipse, create a new project from existing source code and select the folder /mediaplayer of your branch.
+From Eclipse, create a new project from existing source code and select the folder /tools/core_control of your branch.

-From a console, build the RCS media library (rcs\_api.jar and .so codecs libs) via the command line:
-> _ant media_ (the produced JAR file is automatically added to the RI app)

 # Build the Javadoc #
+Define the ANDROID_TARGET environment variable to be used to generate the SDK.
+Example:
+> _export ANDROID_TARGET=android-19_

-From a console, build the Javadoc of the RCS API via the command line:
+From a console, build the Javadoc of the RCS API via the command line in the root folder of your branch:
 > _ant docs_ (the doc is produced in the directory ./doclava)

 # Build the SDK #

 From a console, build the RCS SDK via the command line:
-> _ant sdk_ (the SDK is produced in the directory ./sdk-joyn)
+> _ant sdk_ (the SDK is produced in the directory ./gen)

 # Apply the same source code format #